Emily Wilson (classicist): Career

-Wilson became internationally known for her translation of the Odyssey in 2018, with media attention on her becoming the first woman to publish a translation of the work into English.
+Wilson became internationally known for her translation of the Odyssey in 2017, with media attention on her becoming the first woman to publish a translation of the work into English.
 A 2019 interview with Robert Wood published in the Los Angeles Review of Books includes discussion by Wilson about the media attention she received as the first woman known to translate the entire Odyssey into English.
 Wilson comments: "The stylistic and hermeneutic choices I make as a translator aren't predetermined by my gender identity.
 Other female translators of Homer—such as Caroline Alexander in English, Rosa Onesti in Italian, and Anne Dacier in French—have made extremely different choices from mine."
 The New York Times named Wilson's Odyssey as one of its 100 notable books of 2018, and it was shortlisted for the 2018 National Translation Award.
+Online commentators objected to the simpler, more modern language Wilson used, deriding her as "woke".
+John Semley at Wired characterized the various controversies as part of a broader online culture war.
+In the face of online harassment, Wilson deleted her X (formerly Twitter) account in 2024.

-In 2019, Wilson received a MacArthur Fellowship for her work bringing classical literature to new audiences, and she was appointed the College for Women Class of 1963 Term Professor in the Humanities at the University of Pennsylvania.
+In 2019 Wilson received a MacArthur Fellowship for her work bringing classical literature to new audiences, and she was appointed the College for Women Class of 1963 Term Professor in the Humanities at the University of Pennsylvania.

-In 2020, Wilson joined the Booker Prize judging panel, alongside Margaret Busby (chair), Lee Child, Sameer Rahim and Lemn Sissay.
-Also in 2020, she was awarded a Guggenheim Fellowship to support her work translating Homer's Iliad.
+In 2020 Wilson joined the Booker Prize judging panel, alongside Margaret Busby (chair), Lee Child, Sameer Rahim and Lemn Sissay.
+Also in 2020, she was awarded a Guggenheim Fellowship to support her work translating the Iliad.

-In September 2023, W. W. Norton & Company published Wilson's English translation of the Iliad.
-Wilson includes an introduction, maps, family trees, a glossary, and text notes.
+In September 2023 W. W. Norton & Company published Wilson's English translation of the Iliad.
+Wilson includes an introduction, maps, family trees, a glossary and text notes.
 She had developed the book over the previous six years.